auth0/docs/articles/connections/social/apple.md

 You can leave the test values on the environment variables for the moment.
 You will configure these variables later.
 :::

-If everything works as expected, you will be able to see the contents of the domain association file at the following link: `http://localhost:3000/.well-known/apple-developer-domain-association.txt`.
-If that is the case, you are ready to make your application run on the real server.
+If everything works as expected, you will see the contents of the domain association file at the following link: `http://localhost:3000/.well-known/apple-developer-domain-association.txt`.
+If that is the case, you are ready to make your application run on the internet-accessible server.

 ### Verify domain ownership on Apple